septynade/septynade/README.md

 ---

-I'm an English Literature graduate turned dev based in Jakarta, Indonesia.
 I first dabbled with code on <a href="https://www.freecodecamp.org">Free Code Camp</a> in 2016, and in 2019 after reading and listening to just a "few" success stories, I was convinced that I could become a developer.
-Since then, I have been continuously learning via courses and any other sources.
+Since then, I have been continuously learning through online courses and more.

-📫 How to reach me: septynade@gmail.com